toDo-cpu/research/Pandora/Part2.md

 > NOTE: the password are not updated autmatically, you have to do it manually with `passwd`.

 **Use a password manager**

-Imagin, you have a fully hardened system.
+Imagine, you have a fully hardened system.
 With crasy security stuff but you get hacked because you use 1 password and it have been leaked.
 This is very sad right ?
 And the attacker will pay a mickey of your head.
 So use a password manager to ensure that your password for opening the system is unique and not reused.
 In the next article, I will show you how to setup the password manager **passbolt**.
 To create strong password, follow this [guide](https://wiki.archlinux.org/title/Security#Passwords) from the arch wiki.

 ## 3. Storage